electric-sql/electric/local-stack/README.md

 source .envrc
 docker compose pull
 docker compose up -d

-# This starts 4 containers:
-# Postgres (exposes port 5432), Vaxine, Electric (exposes port 5133) and Local Console (exposes port 4000)
 ```

 > You can use a different image for the Electric server by customising `ELECTRIC_IMAGE`.
-If you change Electric image, make sure [the protocol version used in the client matches the protocol version used in Electric server](#Typescript client).

 The local console is required to emulate interaction with the ElectricSQL Cloud when using the CLI tooling.
 You might encounter errors if any of the specified ports are already taken on your machine - just edit the port binds and keep the new values in mind.